austral-electronics/Xplorer/README.md

 ```
 Select 'xmodem'.
 Select your .gbl firmware to flash with the arrows, space and enter.
-You will see a pop up window :
+You will see a blue pop up window :
 ```
 +----------------[xmodem upload - Press CTRL-C to quit]----------------+
 |Sending mgm240p_zigbee_ncp_8.0.2.0_sw_flow_115200.gbl, 2117 blocks: Gi|